We have a number of teams working for client BBV JV on enabling works for HS2 N1 and N2 sections near Birmingham.

 The tunnel boring machines mix water with the spoil to form slurry.
 This is pumped into the STP where it will be treated, so it can be re-used for landscaping in the area.
 There will be 1.5km of bored tunnel and 0.5km of cut and cover near Long Itchington Wood.

-At Washwood Heath our delivery access managers (DAMS) are involved in creating the new rolling stock depot.
+At Washwood Heath our delivery access marshals (DAMS) are involved in creating the new rolling stock depot.